 As a result of your exchange experience, you may become more proud to be a citizen of your own country.
 You will be able to explain the strengths and weaknesses of your own country and those that you experienced in the U.S. You will be able to think of values and attitudes as "different" rather than "right" or "wrong."
+(You will laugh in June when you hear someone say 'not better, not worse, just different' because you will know how true it is.)
 You probably will make some good friends in the U.S. You may become interested in a profession that has an international focus.
 You will very likely develop a strong interest in what is happening in the world and will want to contribute to a better understanding among countries.